-The OSPB prepares quarterly revenue estimates covering a five year period.
-Currently, the OSPB is forecasting for Fiscal Year 2007-08 through Fiscal Year 2011-12.
+The OSPB prepares quarterly revenue estimates covering a four year period.
+Currently, the OSPB is forecasting for Fiscal Year 2008-09 through Fiscal Year 2011-12.
 The forecasts are based on historical patterns, with economic and legislative changes explicitly included in the models that forecast revenue growth, and include both State and national economic forecasts.
-The most recent OSPB Revenue

-Forecast was issued in June 2008.
-The OSPB economic forecast for the Fiscal Years 2007-08 and 2008-09 are summarized below.
+The most recent OSPB Revenue Forecast was issued on November 1, 2008, and is summarized below.
 See also "FORWARD LOOKING STATEMENTS."